 Hornwort can be found inhabiting slow-moving water- streams, marshes, ditches, lakes, ponds, and other wetlands/humid areas.
 They can be seen growing on tree trunks /bark of trees in tropical rainforests.

 Hornwort is a perennial plant and can thrive for a long period of time if living conditions are favorable.
-It is hardy and tolerant towards a wide range of water conditions, this makes it capable of surviving in diverse kinds of habitats.
+It is hardy and tolerant towards a wide range of water conditions, which makes it capable of surviving in diverse kinds of habitats.

 Description of Hornwort